History

 The now…

-As of 2023, PRXLUDES has been home to over 50 interviews with composers, artists, and practitioners of new music, from over 20 countries ranging from the UK and Europe to the United States, China, Mexico, Iran, and New Zealand.
-We’ve featured composers who have gone on to work with organisations such as the Royal Philharmonic Society, Nonclassical, Sound and Music, the London Symphony Orchestra, and Britten Pears Arts, among many others.
+As of 2025, PRXLUDES has been home to over 120 interviews with composers, artists, and practitioners of new music, from over 20 countries ranging from the UK and Europe to the United States, China, Mexico, Iran, and New Zealand.
+We’ve featured composers who have gone on to work with organisations such as the Royal Philharmonic Society, Sound and Music, the London Symphony Orchestra, and Britten Pears Arts, among many others, and have directly collaborated with organisations such as Nonclassical, Cheltenham Music Festival, and PRS Foundation.

 header image: composer and visual artist Catherine Mole performing at new music platform AMOK, Artefact, Birmingham, 2022.
 Photo by James McIlwrath.
 Learn more about Catherine Mole